 The support of partners and others close to the mother has a significant effect on the experience of breastfeeding.

-Craniosacral Therapy can be very helpful to support breastfeeding and integrate the birth process, helping to resolve tensions and compressions that are interfering with the baby’s ease of movement or wellbeing.
+Craniosacral Therapy can be very helpful to support breastfeeding by helping to resolve tensions and compressions from labour and birth that are interfering with the baby’s ease of movement or wellbeing.
 This can be combined with other support such as positioning.

 It may be helpful to plan and put breastfeeding support in place while you are pregnant, so that we have already established a connection you can draw on in the Early Days.